gungorenu/factorio-frostpunk-theme/Readme.md

 todo list for the mod

-- HARD **Define Cliff Maps:** this is the hardest part. first I need to make a cliff pattern and then make it spawn-able through a script. another problem is how to define and align the cliffs because they are not like rails, some cliffs can only be put on a special index
 - HARD **Manual Spawn Cliffs:** spawn the FPF cliffs on map, surrounding the furnace
 - HARD **Spawn Crater With Script:** this is the code of Abandoned Ruins mod, hopefully taking code shall be easy
 - EASY **Supplementary Burner Generator:** a simple generator for outposts since they also require power.
 SBG mod looks perfect for that, and it shall be part of this mod (I shall copy code of it)